Arm Lift (Brachioplasty)

 Recovery from arm lift surgery is not difficult.
 The key to a successful recovery is to avoid lifting much with your arms.
 As you would assume, lifting too much weight can strain your incisions and create complications.

 After your procedure with Dr. Claytor, you’ll return home with your arms wrapped in bandages.
-You’ll likely have drainage tubes on your incisions.
+Dr. Claytor prefers a drainless arm lift, meaning an even speedier recovery.
 You’ll be given compression garments for both arms to minimize swelling and help your arms adapt to their new contour.
 There will be swelling, due to the tissue repositioning, but it should be mostly gone in around two weeks.
 It will return at times, and you can alleviate it by keeping your arms elevated as much as possible during your early recovery.
 It helps to sleep with your arms elevated for the first two weeks.
 Within one to two weeks you can return to work, but strenuous activity and lifting will need to wait.
 Dr. Claytor will discuss a timeline with you.

 “Dr. Claytor is TERRIFIC!!!
 I am so thankful I found Dr. Claytor.Dr.
 Claytor is AMAZING at what he does,a true perfectionist.
 He is also very kind, caring, and wonderful.
 He’s the doctor that really listens and will make suggestions.
 Dr. Claytor goes the extra mile to make you happy.
 I am so pleased with the results.
 You will be in great hands, if you choose Dr.Claytor.
 The staff at Claytor/Noone plastic surgery will make you feel right at home.”